-- Pedestrian Safety - Motorcycle Safety
+- Traffic Records

-As required by 23 CFR Part 1200, the Highway Safety Plan (HSP), our application for Section 402 highway safety funding includes the following components:
+- Pedestrian Safety

-- Performance Plan
+- Motorcycle Safety

-- Highway Safety Plan
+As required by 23 CFR Part 1200, the Highway Safety Plan (HSP), our application for Section 402 highway safety funding, includes the following components:

-- Certification and Assurance Statements
+- Performance Plan - Highway Safety Plan

-- Program Cost Summary
+- Certification and Assurance Statements - Program Cost Summary

-Please note that this document incorporates the Highway Safety Plan elements into the Performance Plan section of this plan.
-In addition to detailing the problem identification process utilized to identify the priority areas and accompanying goals for the coming year, the Highway Safety Plan includes an organizational overview of the Office of Highway Safety, the FY 2009 Paid Media Plan, and a description of the process undertaken to select sub-grantees for FY 2009.
+This document incorporates the required Highway Safety Plan elements into the Performance Plan section of this plan.
+In addition to detailing the problem identification process utilized to determine the priority areas and accompanying goals for the coming year, the Highway Safety Plan includes an organizational overview of the Office of Highway Safety, the FY 2010 Paid Media Plan, and a description of the process undertaken to select sub-grantees for FY 2010.
+Lastly, per NHTSA guidelines, the FY 2010 Highway Safety Plan also outlines the new performance measures and performance goals for the eleven core outcome and behavior measures as identified by NHTSA in 2008.

-In FY 2009 the Office of Highway Safety will be implementing, among others, the following initiatives in order to impact motor vehicle crashes on Delaware roadways:
+Along with our partners, the Office of Highway Safety will be implementing the following initiatives in order to impact motor vehicle crashes on Delaware roadways in FY 2010:

-- Click it or Ticket enforcement and public awareness campaigns in February and May 2009 - Checkpoint Strikeforce and national DUI crackdown enforcement and public awareness campaigns in summer 2009 - Stop Aggressive Driving/speed enforcement and public awareness campaign in summer 2009 - Tween seat belt use initiatives aimed at increasing seat belt use among 9-13 year old children - Teen driving initiatives, including Parent Orientation Programs in high schools that outline GDL requirements for parents and their children taking driver's education - Speed Management Workshop development at the local level - Section 408 Strategic Plan implementation, including the retooling of the state's automated crash report - Statewide Highway Safety Conference for our highway safety partners in October 2008 - Paid media opportunities to educate pedestrians and motorists about pedestrian safety - Pedestrian safety outreach and public awareness campaign in summer 2009 - Work with the State Motorcycle Rider Education Committee on initiatives to improve motorcycle safety
+- Checkpoint Strikeforce and national DUI crackdown enforcement and public awareness campaigns throughout FY 2010 - Click it or Ticket enforcement and public awareness campaigns in February and May 2010 - Stop Aggressive Driving/speed enforcement and public awareness campaign in summer 2010 - Tween seat belt use initiatives aimed at increasing seat belt use among 9-13 year old children - Teen driving initiatives, including Parent Orientation Programs in high schools that outline GDL requirements for parents and their children taking driver's education - Speed Management Workshop development at the local level - Section 408 Strategic Plan implementation, including the rollout of the state's new electronic crash report, E-crash, as well as a new locator tool and Safety Data Management System (SDMS) by DelDOT - Statewide Highway Safety Conference for our law enforcement partners in November 2009 - Pedestrian safety outreach and public awareness campaign in summer 2010 - Work with the State Motorcycle Rider Education Committee on initiatives to improve motorcycle safety - Alcohol programming and Impaired Driving Assessment - Traffic Records Assessment - Awareness campaigns aimed at Teen Drivers as well as Older Drivers

-Additionally, OHS will continue to track legislative activities, prepare for the impact of same and apply for and manage a variety of SAFETEA-LU grant opportunities.
+Additionally, OHS will continue to track legislative activities, prepare for the impact of same and apply for and manage a variety of federal grant opportunities.